 Our relatives came from England, France, Germany, Wales, Switzerland and many other countries.
 Our native

 American indian relatives were here to meet them as they arrived.
-Some of our more venturous frontiersmen like Daniel Boone and
+Some of our more venturous frontiersmen like Daniel Boone helped

 open the west for folks looking for a new life.

 Our family has included farmers, ranchers, tradesmen of all types, preachers, teachers and small business owners.